makelinux/errors_resolver/README.md

 ### Input:

+Compilation and system errors.
-Compilation errors as output of compilation
+Output of compilation or execution log with errors can passed to output of resolver.

 ### Output:

 Fixes to solve compilation errors in form of modification of environment variables.

 ## Features: